rohitdhote111/LiDAR_Point_Processing/README.md

-# TII_Assignment
+# Description
 LiDAR point cloud processing for Noise removal and Ground point filtering

+This repo and readme file only includes the steps to run the ros packages and Rviz visualization NOT the details about trials and experiments conducted.
+Report PDF file is separately provided which includes all the detailed analysis.

 # Docker ROS Noetic Workspace Setup

-This repository contains instructions to set up a Docker environment with ROS Noetic and a Catkin workspace.
+This repository contains instructions on how to set up a Docker environment with ROS Noetic and a Catkin workspace.
 The Dockerfile included in this repo installs necessary dependencies and creates a Catkin workspace for ROS development.

 ## Prerequisites